Craig J. Tice joined the Fayetteville-Manlius School District as superintendent of schools on July 1, 2015.

 In New York state, he served as president of the School Alliance for Continuous Improvement from 2008-2015, in addition to serving as a member of the New York State Council of School Superintendents House of Delegates and the Commissioner’s Advisory Council.
 In 2012, the New York State Education Department vetted Dr. Tice to serve as an Outside Educational Expert with the Binghamton City School District as part of the Diagnostic Tool for School and District Effectiveness Initiative – a school improvement model co-developed at Harvard, Brown, Columbia and Yale universities.

-Dr. Tice also serves as a commissioner with the Middle States Association.
-He was elected in 2009 to his first three-year term on the MSA Commission on Secondary Schools where he participated on the PK-12 Membership and Accreditation Committee.
-Following his re-election to a second term, his peers voted him as the chair-elect of the MSA Commission on Secondary Schools, where he began participating on the executive, finance and policy/planning committees.
+In 2009, Dr. Tice was nominated to his first term on the MSA Commission on Secondary Schools where he served on the PK-12 Membership and Accreditation Committee.
+Following his re-appointment to a second term, his peers voted him as the chair-elect of the MSA Commission on Secondary Schools, where he began participating on the executive, finance and policy/planning committees.

 In July 2015, Dr. Tice transitioned from chair-elect to his role as Chair of the Commission on Secondary Schools (CSS).
 One of his responsibilities as Chair of CSS included traveling to Washington, DC in order to make a formal presentation to the federal government’s National Advisory Committee on Institutional Quality and Integrity (NACIQI).

-In November 2015, he was elected to a three-year term as a member of the MSA Board of Trustees where he joined representatives from the other two MSA commissions (Higher Education and Elementary Schools).
+In November 2015, he was elected as a member of the MSA Board of Trustees where he joined representatives from the other two MSA commissions (Higher Education and Elementary Schools).

-Effective July 2017, Dr. Tice began a two-year appointment as past-chair where he now assists in the orientation of new commissioners in addition to his assigned responsibilities as a representative on the Executive Committee and the Membership and Accreditation Committee.
+Effective July 2017, Dr. Tice transitioned from chair to past-chair where he began to assist with the orientation of new commissioners in addition to serving on the Executive Committee and the Membership and Accreditation Committee.

-In November 2017, Dr. Tice was elected to a two-year term as treasurer of the Middle States Association Board of Trustees where he will facilitate the MSA Finance Committee, which is comprised of trustees from the Commissions for Elementary Schools, Secondary Schools, and Higher Education.
+In November 2017, Dr. Tice was tapped to become treasurer of the Middle States Association Board of Trustees where he facilitated the MSA Finance Committee, comprised of trustees from the Commissions for Elementary Schools, Secondary Schools, and Higher Education.

-In July 2019, Dr. Tice was asked by his colleagues at the Middle States Association (MSA) to extend his service as Past Chair on the Commission on Secondary Schools (and as a member of the MSA Board of Trustees) for one additional year in an effort to ensure the continuity of leadership on the governance team as MSA transitions to a new President.
-This additional year of service will include a return visit to NACIQI in Washington, DC as Dr. Tice helps to influence the conversation about school improvement at the national level.
-Accordingly, Dr. Tice will finally conclude his 11 years of continuous and voluntary service to the Middle States Association on June 30, 2020.
+In July 2019, Dr. Tice was asked by his colleagues at the Middle States Association (MSA) to extend his service as Past Chair on the Commission on Secondary Schools for one additional year in order to ensure the continuity of leadership on the governance team as MSA transitioned to a new President.
+This additional year of service included a return visit to NACIQI in Washington, DC as well as his continued membership (including his responsibilities as treasurer) on the MSA Board of Trustees.

 Dr. Tice’s family includes his wife, Dr. Stacey Lane Tice, and their three children: Megan, Matthew and Molly.